 You are creating a Live Data connection in SAP Analytics Cloud and get the following error: failed to connect to system.

-This message appears in Live connections when we can't stablish connection to the data source.
+This message appears in Live connections when we cannot establish a connection to the live data source.

 There are multiple data sources and methods to create a Live Connection, follow the steps that best describe your scenario.

 When you select Direct Connection, your browser is connecting directly to SAP Analytics Cloud and your data source: HANA, BW, S/4HANA, Live Universe Connection, etc. using two different requests.
 This type of connection requires Cross Origin Resource Sharing (CORS) to be enabled in your datasource.

 - HTTPS Certificate: the certificate used by your data source is not trusted by your browser.
 This is easy to test:

 i.
 Open a new browser tab and connect directly to the data source.
 For example, for HANA you can use: https://<xs-host:port>/sap/bc/ina/service/v2/GetServerInfo.

 ii.
 Verify if the certificate is automatically trusted.

 iii.
 You should not see any warnings or be requested to accept exceptions.

 iv.
 For more information see article 2482807 - Browser configuration using HANA Direct Live Data Connections (CORS) in SAP Analytics Cloud.